ros-controls/roadmap/design_drafts/flexible_joint_states_msg.md

 A potential solution to this is to provide constants of the most applicable keys and use as such.
 Secondly, in order to pre-process whether all key-values pairs are available before, we propose a change to the controller interface to provide the used keys during startup time.
 This would allow to perform a sanity check before actually running the controller and potentially crash.
-For more details on this, we refer to the [Execution Management Desin Doc](controller_execution_management.md).
+For more details on this, we refer to the [Execution Management Design Doc](controller_execution_management.md).
 Additionally, we could provide a set of helper functions in the form of header-only files along with `control_msgs`.
 Nothing says that a messages package cannot ship some util code, too.